krishnakadiyala/NPAcourse/labs/Lab_07_Working_with_Dictionaries.md

 {'model': '7050', 'hostname': 'APAC1', 'vendor': 'arista', 'location': 'Sydney'}
 ```

-When you print it, it looks the exact same as the previous methods.
+When you print it, it looks the exact same as those created by previous methods.

 In this syntax, you can also create an empty dictionary like this too: